 |

-5DME recently had the priviledge to visit the Bureau of Meterology, Adelaide Airport Facility.
+5DME had the priviledge to visit the Bureau of Meterology, Adelaide Airport Facility.
 We visited because most people do not understand the complexity and range of tasks the Bureau performs in its daily activities relating to aviation.
 5DME follow the weather but even we learnt things we did not know.
 We would like to bring some of this information to you.

 Not only do the Bureau staff take all the readings we are use-to, but they also take readings for CSIRO and Universities.
 There are experiments for long term rain analisys, wind profile measurements and more.